Alessandra Ambrosio Looks Smoking Hot In Revealing Red Dress

-Former Victoria’s Secret Angel Alessandra Ambrosio was one of many stunning models who attended the Harper’s BAZAAR“ICONS by Carine Roitfeld” event in New York City.
+Former Victoria’s Secret Angel Alessandra Ambrosio was one of many stunning models who attended the Harper’s BAZAAR “ICONS by Carine Roitfeld” event in New York City.
 New York Fashion Week is setting the city’s fashion scene ablaze as gorgeous celebrities hit the red carpets for various events.

 For the fashion-forward evening, Ambrosio opted to rock a red dress that showcased plenty of her insane body.
 The dress had a plunging v-neck neckline that put her cleavage on full display.
 The dress featured long sleeves and shoulder pads with an architectural vibe that added some interest to the look.
 Fabric criss-crossed across her toned stomach, revealing tantalizing hints of skin along her abs and near her hip.
 Then, though the dress was floor length, it had a bold slit up one side that exposed nearly her entire left leg.
 Her legs looked toned and incredible in the shot, especially since she accessorized by adding a pair of black heels that made her legs look a mile long.